Hello, I'm Ryuta Hamamoto from TIMEWELL.

 The turning point came in 1967.
 Prime Minister Eisaku Sato announced in the Diet that Japan would prohibit weapons exports to communist-bloc countries, nations subject to UN Security Council arms embargoes, and countries party to international armed conflicts.
 This was the beginning of the Three Principles on Arms Exports.

-In 1976, Prime Minister Takeo Miki strengthened this policy further, issuing a unified government statement calling for restraint on arms exports even to countries not covered by the three principles.
+In 1976, Prime Minister Takeo Miki strengthened the policy further, issuing a unified government statement calling for restraint on arms exports even to countries not covered by the three principles.
 This amounted to a de facto comprehensive embargo.
 Japan's reputation as a country that does not sell weapons was firmly established at this point.

-That said, exceptions were not completely absent.
+That said, exceptions were not entirely absent.
 The Nakasone Cabinet in 1983 opened a narrow exception for the transfer of weapons technology to the United States, and successive administrations continued to stack individual exceptions on top of one another.
 In 2011, the DPJ-led Noda Cabinet relaxed the three principles to allow exports in the context of international joint development programs.

 As the name suggests, this framework rests on three pillars.